Overview and Getting There

-GETTING THERE: From the western part of I-495, a piece of the Capital Beltway, take Exit 44 for Route 193, Georgetown Pike; this is the second exit south of the Maryland border.
+From the western part of I-495, a piece of the Capital Beltway, take Exit 44 for Route 193, Georgetown Pike; this is the second exit south of the Maryland border.
 Drive west for a few miles until you see the well-signed road leading to Great Falls Park.
 Turn right and follow the road about a mile to the entrance station.
-There are two large parking lots after the entrance station.
+Take an immediate right to reach the "lower lot."

-To reach the crag, hike south from the parking lot, past the three falls overlooks, and onto the River Trail.
+Hike to the River Trail, the last trail before the river.
 After passing the Sandbox and Dihedrals access points (there are signs indicating them), the trail drops down some wooden steps, makes a bridged stream crossing, and then climbs a set of wooden steps.
 At the top of the climb, the trail splits in three, with the River Trail heading right.
 Follow the River Trail across some wooden planks.
 Shortly after them, you will come to an eroded area that has a nice view of the upstream end of Seclusion (with the Seclusion route).
 It’s about 40 more yards to the top of that crag.
 Continue hiking for maybe another 50 yards until there is easy Class 2/3 access to the river.
 At the river, turn around and look back at the cliffs.
 Aid Box is to your left.
 Little Aid Box is upstream and to your right.

-It should take less than 30 minutes to hike from the parking area to the base of Little Aid Box.
+It should take around 15 minutes to hike from the parking area to the base of Little Aid Box.